StackGuardian/tirith/documentation/docs/tirith-installation/developer-mode-installation.md

 ```

 ### Step 2: Set Up Docker
 Ensure [Docker](https://docs.docker.com/engine/install/) is installed and running on your machine.
-You can manage Docker using Docker Desktop or the command line interface (CLI).
+You can manage Docker using Docker Desktop or the command-line interface (CLI).
 Docker allows you to run Tirith within isolated containers, preventing any dependency conflicts with your local system.

 ### Step 3: Open the Project in VS Code
 - Launch Visual Studio Code and open the cloned repository folder.